aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/05_04_use_case.md

 	FROM PREDICTION P JOIN CREDIT.TRAIN T ON P.SK_ID_CURR = T.SK_ID_CURR

 You will get the following result set as an answer, obviously because of the limited training set the result is somewhat weak, We remove a substantial number of columns, but for this tutorial we gained ease-of-use.
-You may compare the results with the <i>PREDICTIONS</i> and <i>TARGET</i> column.
+You may compare the results with the _PREDICTIONS_ and _TARGET_ column.

 ![Prediction Result](/images/exasol/05_05_Prediction_result.png)

-To enforce parallel execution of the SQL script with its so-called UDF function you need to add (as shown in the SQL statement) a <i>GROUP BY iproc()</i>
-clause which forces Exasol to distribute the execution of the function to all available cluster nodes.
+To enforce parallel execution of the SQL script with its so-called UDF function you need to add (as shown in the SQL statement) a _GROUP BY iproc()_ clause which forces Exasol to distribute the execution of the function to all available cluster nodes.

 Obviously, we are interested in the quality of the model we just trained.
-We can build a simple <i>Confusion Matrix</i> to see how good the model performs:
+We can build a simple _Confusion Matrix_ to see how good the model performs:

 	WITH PREDICTION AS (